Charlie and the Pet Food Factory

 Charlie, hearing his name and the magic word "walk" is by now leaping and running back and forth from the kitchen to the front door and barking as if to say "hurry up".
 Laughing, Ben says "OK, OK I hear you.....let's get going" As Ben and Charlie disappear down the street, Sarah leans on the sink and watches them through the kitchen window.
 With a smile from seeing Charlie's little legs going a hundred miles an hour to keep up with Ben's long, ex-military strides, Sarah returns to the kitchen table, picks up the bag of food and says aloud to herself "now for some answers".

-About an hour later, Ben and Charlie bang loudly through the door “Honey, we’re home”.
-Charlie runs through the kitchen into the living room to leap into Sarah’s lap.
-As Charlie covers Sarah in kisses, Ben enters the room – “looks like he really missed you”.
+About an hour later, Ben and Charlie bang loudly through the door "Honey, we're home".
+Charlie runs through the kitchen into the living room to leap into Sarah's lap.
+As Charlie covers Sarah in kisses, Ben enters the room - "looks like he really missed you".
 Saying nothing, Sarah places Charlie gently on the floor with a resolute look on her face.
-Looking up at Ben, she catches his eye and says “I called the company that makes Charlie’s food, and asked them how much meat is in there – you know what?....they wouldn’t tell me”.
-“Are you sure about that?" asks Ben.
-“Of course I’m sure silly man! – in fact I called five different pet food companies, and they all said the same thing – everything that Charlie needs is in the foods they make, they just won’t tell me how much meat is in there.
-One even said they are using twice as much animal protein as they used to for their foods, but still wouldn’t tell me how much”.
-Ben’s face hardens, and a steely look comes into his eye as he says “well I can fix that – we’ll just keep looking until we find a company that is willing to tell us how much meat is in there – until then, we’re going to cook up some meat for Charlie ourselves”.
+Looking up at Ben, she catches his eye and says "I called the company that makes Charlie's food, and asked them how much meat is in there - you know what?....they wouldn't tell me".
+"Are you sure about that?" asks Ben.
+"Of course I'm sure silly man! - in fact I called five different pet food companies, and they all said the same thing - everything that Charlie needs is in the foods they make, they just won't tell me how much meat is in there.
+One company even said that they are now using twice as much animal protein as they used to for their pet foods, but they still wouldn't tell me how much".
+Ben's face hardens, and a steely look comes into his eye as he says "well I can fix that - we'll just keep looking until we find a company that is willing to tell us how much meat is in there - until then, we're going to cook up some meat for Charlie ourselves".

 A month passes by, then two months, and we find Ben and Sarah once again at the kitchen breakfast table.
-Gazing at the screen of her laptop, Sarah sighs softly and says “its my turn to make food for Charlie today….I just found a new recipe for dog food on the internet.
-This site said that 3% of pet parents now prepare their own meals for their dogs - that has to be millions of people”.
-Looking over the top of his newspaper, Ben says, “seems to me there’s an opportunity for a dog food company to make a dry food that they are not afraid to tell everyone exactly what's in it and how much.
-Too bad these pet food factories are all the same - I don’t trust a single one of them after seeing all of those recalls”.
-Wistfully, Sarah replies “well I wish someone would hurry up and make it - it was a lot easier when we could just give him a scoop in his bowl every day”.
+Gazing at the screen of her laptop, Sarah sighs softly and says "its my turn to make food for Charlie today....I just found a new recipe for dog food on the internet.
+This site says that about 3% of pet parents now prepare their own meals for their dogs - you know, that has to be millions of people".
+Looking over the top of his newspaper, Ben says, "seems to me there's an opportunity for a dog food company to make a dry food that they are not afraid to tell everyone exactly what's in it and how much.
+Too bad these pet food factories are all the same - I don't trust a single one of them after seeing all of those recalls".
+Wistfully, Sarah replies "well I wish someone would hurry up and make it - it was a lot easier when we could just give him a scoop in his bowl every day".

 The food Sarah and Ben are seeking is here for you today.